SpektraSystems/Azure-Arc-for-Kubernetes/05-Azure-Governance-for-Kubernetes-on-Azure-Arc.md

    ![](./images/arc-0004.png)

-      Note: In below command, replace the following values with those gathered above.
+     > **Note**: In below command, replace the following values with those gathered above.
    <AzureArcClusterResourceId> with your Azure Arc enabled Kubernetes cluster resource Id.
 For example: 	/subscriptions/<subscriptionId>/resourceGroups/<rg>/providers/Microsoft.Kubernetes/connectedClusters/<clusterName>
        <ServicePrincipalAppId> with app Id of the service principal created during prerequisites.
        <ServicePrincipalPassword> with password of the service principal created during prerequisites.